The Government’s Department for Work and Pensions is running the Household Support Fund for another 12 months, to help with the rising cost of living.

 Household income

-You can be considered for the Household Support Fund if:
+We can consider you for the Household Support Scheme if:

-- Your total household income (including anyone who gets benefits) is below £26,057 gross pay (before tax and National Insurance) for one adult in work, or
+• your household income is below £26,057 gross pay (before tax and National Insurance) for one adult in work, or

-- Your total household income (including anyone who gets benefits) is below £38,870 (before tax and National Insurance) for families with 2 or more adults in work
+• your household income is below £38,870 (before tax and National Insurance) for families with 2 or more adults in work

 Income based benefits

-We can also consider you for the Household Support Fund if your household gets income based benefits and meets a minimum of 1 of these criteria:
+We can also consider you for the Household Support Scheme if your household gets income based benefits and meets a minimum of 1 of these criteria:

 You can make 1 application per household during any 6 month period, including previous schemes.